Skygallant/JSCompass/README.md

 # How to Use:
-The two complications can be updated by tapping on the upper/lower halves of the screen. the upper half will update the destiny compass and the lower half will update the compass rose. the "Compass Rose" is what I call the red N/S/E/W compass, which orients north, and even accounts for magnetic declination the "Destiny Compass" is the gold star in the middle (you can't miss it!) and it is the *star* of the show!
+The two complications can be updated by tapping on the upper/lower halves of the screen. the upper half will update the destiny compass and the lower half will update the compass rose. the "Compass Rose" is what I call the red N/S/E/W compass, which orients north, and even accounts for magnetic declination.
+The "Destiny Compass" is the gold star in the middle (you can't miss it!) and it is the *star* of the show!
 It will point to a random location within walking distance of where you first tapped the screen, and when you get to that location, the watch should vibrate and it'll pick a new place to explore automagically!
 It's the perfect companion for your adventures.

 # Troubleshooting: